 After preparation of subchannel equations and appending nanofluids correlations, the numerical method to solve the set of equations is to be chosen.
 FORTRAN programming language was adopted to develop SUBTHAC code.
 The flowchart of calculations is shown in Fig. 4.
 At each axial level, coolant enthalpy, pressure and lateral mass flow rates are assumed first.
 By solving the subchannel equations, the initial values are modified.
 This step is applied for an axial node in all channels simultaneously.
 Finally, the numerical convergence is checked to determine whether another iteration is needed.
-Simple constant convergence of parameters in each step.
+Simple constant convergence criteria with a value of 0.001 were considered to get the convergence of parameters in each step.
 It took generally 20-30 iterations to achieve it for the parameters.
 The most important part of the algorithm is the solution of the lateral momentum equation.
 To this end, the delta parameter, which represents the deviation of the assumptions from the real answers, is defined as follows: